 - The JNLP file gets downloaded as file: When this happens, it means can be one of two reasons: - The browser and/or the OS has not associated with Java WebStart: Associate the jnlp file extensions with Java WebStart - Java/Java WebStart is not installed at all: Sun/Oracle Java Runtime environments ship with Java WebStart by default.
-Install a Sun /Oracle JRE to solve this issue - Error: cannot find dataservice, it may not be running on server This error is displayed in the Servoy Smart Client when it can't properly connect to the Servoy Application Server at startup.
+Install a Sun/Oracle JRE to solve this issue - Error: cannot find dataservice, it may not be running on server - This error is displayed in the Servoy Smart Client when it can't properly connect to the Servoy Application Server at startup.
 Most likely cause of this message is incorrect configuration of the Network Settings in combination with firewalls and proxies.
-See Network related settings for more information on configuring the network settings. - Error: Connection to Servoy server is invalid Invalid SSL Certificate or using a self-signed certificate, which is not supported for Smart Clients.
-See Network related settings for more information on configuring SSL - Error: sun.security.validator.ValidatorException: PKIX path validation failed: java.security.cert.CertPathValidatorException: Path does not chain with any of the trust anchors The Certificate used for SSL is issued by a Certificate Authroity (CA) that is not recognized by Java.
-For example certificates form startcom.org. - The Certificate used for SSL is issued by a Certificate Authrolity (CA) that is not recognized by Java.
-For example certificates form startcom.org The solution is to use a Certificate issues by a different CA that is trusted by Java Error: Java Web Start error: Problem downloading the application - Something goes wrong in Java WebStart with downloading and starting the Smart Client.
+See Network related settings for more information on configuring the network settings. - Error: Connection to Servoy server is invalid - Invalid SSL Certificate or using a self-signed certificate, which is not supported for Smart Clients.
+See Network related settings for more information on configuring SSL - Error: sun.security.validator.ValidatorException: PKIX path validation failed: java.security.cert.CertPathValidatorException: Path does not chain with any of the trust anchors - The Certificate used for SSL is issued by a Certificate Authroity (CA) that is not recognized by Java.
+For example certificates form startcom.org.
+The solution is to use a Certificate issues by a different CA that is trusted by Java - Error: Java Web Start error: Problem downloading the application Something goes wrong in Java WebStart with downloading and starting the Smart Client.
 Check the Details tab for pointers